centrifuge/documentation/docs/use/setup-wallet/index.md

 * Importing the account by using your seed phrase
 * Importing your account by using the JSON file + the password to your account

-## Using the Polkadot Vault App
+## Using the Polkadot Vault App (experts only)
-The `Polkadot Vault` (formerly `Parity Signer`) is a cold storage solution that allows you to use a phone in airplane mode as an air-gapped wallet.
+The [Polkadot Vault](https://signer.parity.io/ ) (formerly `Parity Signer`) is a cold storage solution that allows you to use a phone in airplane mode as an air-gapped wallet.
 The Vault app is not technically a wallet, as it does not allow to transfer funds.
 It is more of a key-chain tool that will enable you the create, manage, and restore accounts or transfer funds together with other wallets or the [Polkadot.js UI](https://wiki.polkadot.network/docs/polkadotjs-ui).

-To set up a Centrifuge account using the `Parity Vault`, download the app from https://signer.parity.io/ and follow the instructions in the [guide](https://paritytech.github.io/parity-signer/tutorials/Start.html).
-When you create an account, make sure to create keys for the `Centrifuge Mainnet Network`.
+Follow the instructions in their [guide](https://paritytech.github.io/parity-signer/tutorials/Start.html) to setup the wallet.

+The Centrifuge metadata portal can be found here: [centrifuge.github.io/metadata-portal](https://centrifuge.github.io/metadata-portal/#/centrifuge).
+First add the Centrifuge network and then load the metadata before creating a key (see Vault Documentation for more details).

  ![](./images/create-keypair.png#width=40%;)

+### Adding a Vault to the Polkadot.js UI
 You can look up your Centrifuge address by scanning the QR code on the Polkadot.js UI.
 - On your computer, navigate to https://polkadot.js.org/apps/#/explorer.
 - Make sure the network is set to Centrifuge.
 - Click on Accounts.
 - Click on 'Add via QR'.
 - Scan the QR code on your device for your Centrifuge Mainnet Public Address.
-- Your address for Centrifuge Mainnet should begin with a '4...'.

-If you want to sign transactions with your account you will first need to send some CFG to this account.
-You can then initiate a transfer on the [Polkadot.js UI](https://polkadot.js.org/apps/#/explorer) by selecting 'Transfer' in the left menu or on 'Send' from the Accounts page and sign the transaction with your Vault via QR code.

-Some best practices using the Parity vault securly include:
-- Use the phone only as a cold storage solution with the Vault app (You can use or buy an old phone and wipe it)
-- After setting up the app turn off WiFi & Bluetooth and never turn it on again (to airgap the phone)
-- Only charge your phone with a battery bank or wall charger.
-Use a charge only cable, not a data cable.
-- Never connect the the device to a computer
-- Backup your Recovery Phrase and keep it somewhere safe.
-Please do research on secure methods for storage and recovery.